Namchee/favify/README.md

 Simple library to fetch all favicons from a webpage.

+> While this library is usable in the browser environment, the library won't bypass the CORS policy.

 ## Features

 1. 💡 Very simple API
 2. ✨ Supports modern favicon features
+3. 🗺️ Works both in browser and Node
-2. 🌐 Parses with Web Manifests
+4. 🌐 Parses with Web Manifests
-3. 🛂 Written in TypeScript
+5. 🛂 Written in TypeScript
-4. 📦 Very compact, 1kB-ish gzipped
+6. 📦 Very compact, 1kB-ish gzipped

 ## Installation